School Days

 ------------

 Mr. Burrow specialized in math and languages in high school.
 He took four years of Spanish, two years of French, the equivalent of seven years of math, and almost no courses in science or the humanities.
+While his father had taught chemistry and physics, Mr. Burrow never had much interest in the sciences and was assigned to classes he called "science for morons".
 Fortunately this was before there were lots of specific requirements for college admission.

 Coming from a family of educators, it was just assumed that Mr. Burrow would do well in school.
 However, there was never any pressure to get specific grades or to take particular classes.
 His parents also didn't set a lot of specific rules for him, though he was a general expectation that he would behave well.